vatlab/blog/content/post/comparison.md

 <td>Nextflow steps are executed in a stage area so all outputs are complete.</td>
 <td>Snakemake uses .snakemake/incomplete_files to track paritial output files from failed runs.</td>
 <td>Output from failed steps got cleaned up so failed steps will not get in the way during re-execution</td>
-<td>The CWL specification does not require atomic write but individual workflow engine will likely implement it in some way</td>
+<td>The CWL standards do not require atomic write but individual workflow engine will likely implement it in some way</td>
 <td>We could not find any information related to how galaxy recovers from failed steps.
 It is likely that its steps are staged so writes are atomic.</td>
 </tr>